komojini/AI-MODELS-HUB/README.md

 # AI Models Downloader
-Repository for downloading AI models
+Repository for searching and downloading AI models